 - Do just enough search engine optimization to take a spot on page 1.
-Of course the top spot on page 1 would be great, but let’s get started with baby steps.
+Of course, the top spot on page 1 would be great, but let’s get started with baby steps.

 STEP 1.
 Assessing your yoga studio competition in your town

 I’m going to assume that the best keyword for a yoga studio in any given town or city is “Name of City Yoga”.
-For example, for yoga studios in Seattle, the best keyword to rank well for would be “Seattle Yoga”.
+For example, for yoga studios in Seattle, the best keyword to rank well for would-be “Seattle Yoga”.

 Please note this may not actually be the best keyword for all yoga studios in all towns, but it’s generally one of the best.
-If you wish to know how to do keyword research, read my keyword research for yoga studios here.

 To step you through the competitor analysis process, I’ll use Indianapolis, USA.